lrossin/dwiki/player_characters/praahi.md

 Kallands training has also paid off he’s made it to the final 3 for the Artificer School, now he just needs to invent something lighter than air before opening ceremonies in 1 weeks time.
 Kalland also turned in the dark magic item we found, possibly as a bribe to get it?

 It seems Provost Menatis studies the ancient elves and is grateful for the information we’ve uncovered so far.
 He may be a great ally as we continue on our journey.
 He even gives us more information of the pool we seek.
 Celestial Fighters called Yali protect the pool as long as we are good of heart and have no ill intention they should allow us to enter.

+## Training Arc 2 (Session 15)
+During the week leading up to the festival, I decided to continue my training.
+I met with Blade Sister Beladora.
+She trained me in the way of the archer.
+The first 3 days I never touched a bow, instead we focused on the mindset.
+To increase my patience and perception we often meditated.
+Afterwards we did a city walk.
+Beladora asked me questionsof the small details she noticed, and the importance of taking notice of distant things and possible threats.
+Finally I was able to pick up a bow.
+She shot 12 plates into the air, but I only had 10 arrows.
+A true archer would be able to hit all 12.
+I only hit 9, but she was impressed with my growth in such a short time.
+At the end of training Beladora gifted me 4 sacred arrows.

+During my training I met Blade Sister Solfinia Geldius.
+She is a minor noble South of the city.
+She was one of Zeadora's closest friends.
+When we spoke of her disappearance it seemed like she was holding back.
+I eventually aproached her, told her of my visions and that I plan to look for Zeadora during my travels.
+Despite my good intentions, she swore an oath to keep certain knowledge private.
+I decided to mention Tavish, this got her attention.
+She tried to avoid eye contact, eventually give up a bit of what she knew.
+After telling me she avoided me, partially out of shame.
+> I know Tavish Drakomir would never hurt Zeadora.
+I can't say the same of his family.

+## Festival Week (Session 15)
+The tower of knowlege was perfectly white and gleamed in the sunlight.
+The tower is only outdone by the glistening golden dome of the Temple of Amanar.
+The group split up to take on different tasks for the day.
+I decided to do some work for the temple.

+### Bodyguarding in the Lake District
+I was assigned to protect the Sacred Courtisans at the Noble Charter in the Lake District.
+The sisters of the veil provide comfort through massage, music, and dancing.
+No issues are expected, but the added reminder is always good to have.
+This is where Zeadora would normally be posted.

+A young noble and his entourage began making a ruckus, trying to pick a fight with another noble of bloodlines.
+Although they were not threatening the Sacred Courtisans, this put me on edge.
+I asked Sister Danon if we should intervene, I'm not used to interacting with nobles.She assured me that any action was up to our discretion, in the city we can carry out justice within reason to ensure safety.
+Although there is no immediate thread it will look poorly on us if the situation ends in bloodshed because we intervened or failed to.
+I decided to take a cautious approach and post myself directly next to the young noble.
+I think I intimidated him and the situation was diffused.

+While in the company of nobles I picked up on some whispers between them.
+Some was commentary on saving Eugene Balewife from Baltar Lazero.
+Apparently Baltar has been on quite the terror lately and has been solving disputes with his sword.
+Many of the nobles discussed the current poltical situation.
+Many of them believe Prefect Basilio has gone mad.
+He sees threats everywhere and has begun hiring assassins on merchants suspected of smuggling.

+### Gladitorial Arena Beast Fight
+It is the day of the beast fight and the arena is full of spectators.
+Grug, Zulban and I had no idea what we would be facing.
+The High Mage of Divination ensured fairness of the games and safety of patrons.
+A magical dome surrounded the arena and all participants were checked to be under no magical influence.
+When we entered the arena there were rocks scattered across the field.
+Then they released the chimera.
+The chimera was caught in the Istrich Forest and had been terrorizing Tor Aura.
+It had 3 heads, that of a goat, lion, and red dragon.
+I did my usual hit and run which was not a hit with the crowd, I dont think they even noticed when I landed a hit.
+The crowd really lost their minds at the end when Zulban landed a finishing blow on the red dragon head.
+A true dwarven victory as many saw the red dragon head as a representation of the oppressive red dragon currently ruling the dwarves.
+We each recieved a silver laurel with the date, giving us prestige when we wear it.

 ## Shit Hit the Fan (Session 16)
 After a sucessful match in the gladitorial arena, I went to celebrate with my sisters and rest while the others caught another fight.
 Everyone was celebrating and having a good time at the temple until 4 prefecture guards appeared in the early evening.
 They asked for Valara, stating that the prefect needed her council IMMEDIATELY.